ManticoreGamesInc/platform-documentation/src/references/scenes.md

 ## Summary

 A **Scene** is a way to have different assets and logic for a specific part of the game.
-A game can be made up of many scenes (e.g. main menu, tutorial, different levels) that display different information, and usually there is some way for a **Player** to get from one scene to the other.
+A game can be made up of many scenes (for example main menu, tutorial, different levels) that display different information, and usually there is some way for a **Player** to get from one scene to the other.

 All projects come with one scene by default called **Main**, which will be shown in the **Scenes** window as the active scene.